santiagolv/fortune_teller/README.md

 If it worked, you should be able to navigate to [http://localhost:3000](http://localhost:3000) and see something there.
 If it didn't work, make sure you don't have any old servers running in other tabs or windows.

+### Getting Started video

+You'll find a very brief Getting Started video for this project in Canvas under **Pages**.
+You should still read this README thoroughly.

 ### Study static routes

 This app currently supports two routes: [http://localhost:3000/lucky_numbers](http://localhost:3000/lucky_numbers) and [http://localhost:3000/unlucky_numbers](http://localhost:3000/unlucky_numbers).